We may receive compensation when you click on links to products from our partners.

 - Education – Most companies prefer their accountants to have an associates or bachelor’s degree in finance, accounting, bookkeeping, or business management.
 If you don’t already have this experience, you’ll need to start by enrolling in a relevant degree program for at least two years.

 - Certification – A degree is only the first step to becoming a remote accountant.
-You’ll also need to obtain your Certified Public Accountant (
+You’ll also need to obtain your Certified Public Accountant (salary.

 Preferred Professional Skills